viperproject/gobra-book/src/04/sort.md

 ``` go
 {{#include ./sort.go:LessDoc}}
 ```
-Furthermore, the ordering described by `Less` must be _irreflexive_ (no element must be sorted before itself) and _asymmetric_ (if an element `a` must sort before another element `b` then the element `b` must not also sort before `a`).
+Furthermore, the ordering described by `Less` must be _irreflexive_ (no element must be sorted before itself) and _asymmetric_ (if an element `a` must sort before another element `b`, then the element `b` must not also sort before `a`).

-To implement the interface, one must implement these ghost methods, or equivalently prove the lemmas that together imply that the relation described by `Less` is a [strict weak ordering](https://en.wikipedia.org/wiki/Weak_ordering#Strict_weak_orderings).
+To implement the interface, one must implement these ghost methods or equivalently prove the lemmas that together imply that the relation described by `Less` is a [strict weak ordering](https://en.wikipedia.org/wiki/Weak_ordering#Strict_weak_orderings).

 ``` go
 {{#include ./sort.go:InterfaceLessIsTransitive}}